 - Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable. - Students will be expected to maintain an average of 75% on all theory tests and assignments. - Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - 6 All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an specialty class, they may focus on the following: - a.
+Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 75% on all theory tests and assignments. - 3 Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - 6 All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - 3 Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an specialty class, they may focus on the following: - a.
 Completion of monthly worksheets - b.
 Completion of theory review worksheets - c.
 Performing a service on another student - d.
 Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Students must comply with school personnel and instructor's assignments and requests as required by the curriculum and student guidelines and rules. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
-Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment and may use a station drawer only while working at that station.
+Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - 2 Students are responsible for their own equipment and may use a station drawer only while working at that station.
 All equipment, tools, and personal items must be secured in their assigned locker.
-Paul Mitchell The School Great Lakes is not responsible for any lost or stolen articles. - Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due by the end of school. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month. - If a student fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next class start date. - Theory: Students will not be allowed in Theory once the door is closed.
-The student will not receive theory credit or clock hours during this time.
-If a student chooses to leave Theory class for any reason he/she will not be allowed to return to Theory.
-If there's a transition period during Theory, a student will be allowed to enter to receive credit for the remaining scheduled time in Theory.
+Paul Mitchell The School Great Lakes is not responsible for any lost or stolen articles. - Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due by the end of school. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month. - If a student fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next class start date. - Milady Theory: Students will not be allowed in theory once the door is closed.
+The student will not receive theory credit during this time.
+If a student chooses to leave theory class for any reason he/she will not be allowed to return to theory class.
+If there's a transition period during theory, a student will be allowed to enter to receive credit for the remaining scheduled time in theory.
+Theory is a class required to graduate.
+Refer to the graduation requirements.